thinkshout/thinkshout/blog/_posts/2014-10-20-creating-dynamic-menus-in-jekyll.md

 {% endraw %}

-Here we are also splitting the URL into an array so we can ask further questions like, "how many levels deep are we?"
+Here we are also splitting the URL into an array so we can ask additional questions like, "how many levels deep are we?"

 {% raw %}
 ```html